teomrd/cakeShop/README.md

 With Webpack, using static assets like images and fonts works similarly to CSS.

-You can **`import` an image right in a JavaScript module**.
+You can `import` an image right in a JavaScript module.
 This tells Webpack to include that image in the bundle.
 Unlike CSS imports, importing an image or a font gives you a string value.
 This value is the final image path you can reference in your code.

 Here is an example: